What is the course about?

 How will I be taught, and will there be any work outside the class?

 A combination of writing exercises, presentations by your tutor, analysis of published writing, and group discussions.
-There is a strong emphasis on producing your own work.
+There is a strong emphasis on producing your own work and your tutor will set short reading and writing assignments to be completed at home.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.